cromination/taddimus/web/wp-content/plugins/webp-converter-for-media/readme.txt

 `}`
 `# END WebP Converter for Media`

-Then edit the configuration file:
+**Then add support for the required MIME types**, if they are not supported.
+Edit the configuration file:
 - `/etc/nginx/mime.types`

 and add this code *(add these lines inside the `types { ... }` block)*: